 - The program is mandatory for all private employers, and public employers may opt-in.

-- The PFL Law takes effect January 1, 2018 and phases in over four years.
+- The PFL Law became effective January 1, 2018 and phases in over four years.

 - Employees may take the maximum benefit length in any given 52-week period.
 The 52-week period begins the first day of an employee’s PFL or DBL benefit.

-- The NYS Department of Labor annually publishes the average weekly wage, the basis for determining the maximum benefit payable.
+- The NYS Department of Labor annually publishes the NY State Average Weekly Wage (NYSAWW), the basis for determining the maximum benefit payable.
 We anticipate the following benefits schedule:

 New York Paid Family Leave: What You Need to Know

-- Maternity and Paternity Leave (Bonding Leave) related to Birth, Adopted or Foster Child: PFL only begins after birth and is not available for prenatal conditions.
+- Maternity and Paternity Leave (Bonding Leave) related to Birth, Adoption or Foster Care: PFL only begins after birth and is not available for prenatal conditions.
 A parent may take PFL during the first 12 months following the birth, adoption, or fostering of a child.
 Leave must be taken within the first year of the birth or placement.
-Births or child placements which occurred in 2017 may be eligible.
-A parent may also take leave as needed related to adoption and foster care placement obligations, i.e. attend counseling sessions, travel to another country to complete an adoption, consult with doctors and attorneys representing the birth parent, appear in court.
+A parent may also take leave as needed related to adoption and foster care placement obligations (i.e. attend counseling sessions, travel to another country to complete an adoption, consult with doctors and attorneys representing the birth parent, and appear in court).